Back to: Design Patterns in C# With Real-Time Examples

 First, add a folder with the name DAL to our project.
 To do so, right-click on the Project => Add => New Folder and then rename the folder name as DAL.

-From the Connection Properties screen click on New Connection and provide the necessary details, select the database, and click on OK button as shown in the below image.
+From the Connection Properties screen, click on New Connection and provide the necessary details, select the database, and click the OK button, as shown in the image below.

-In the next step provide a meaningful name such as EmployeeDBContext for the Connection String that is going to create in the Web.config file and click on the Next button as shown in the below image.
+In the next step, provide a meaningful name, such as EmployeeDBContext for the Connection String that will be created in the Web.config file, and click on the Next button, as shown in the image below.

-From the Choose your version screen, choose Entity Framework 6.x and click on the Next button as shown in the below image.
+From the Choose your version screen, choose Entity Framework 6.x and click the Next button, as shown in the image below.

-In the next step, from Choose your database objects screen, choose the Employee object, provide the namespace name, and click on the Finish button as shown in the below image.
+In the next step, from the Choose your Database objects screen, choose the Employee object, provide the namespace name, and click on the Finish button, as shown in the image below.

-Once you click on the Finish button, then it will create the Employee model as shown below.
+Once you click on the Finish button, it will create the Employee model as shown below.

 The Folder structure for the EmployeeDataModel.edmx file is shown below.